savethekiddes/RapydML-ng/README.md

 ### Nested Templates and Conditional Logic

-RapydML-ng does not have `if/else` statements, and for a good reason.
-RapydML-ng is meant to make HTML cleaner, not more complicated.
+RapydML does not have `if/else` statements, and for a good reason.
+RapydML is meant to make HTML cleaner, not more complicated.
 Adding more power than is needed to a language only makes it harder to read someone else's code.
 Since HTML is not meant to be dynamic, conditional logic would do more harm than good - especially when one developer does something fancy and another developer needs to make sense of it later.

 However, there are valid cases when you need to generate pages with very similar layout, but not the same.
 Instead of having two very similar templates, you could use the latent method evaluation described in the previous section to create conditional logic within templates.